rear/rear/doc/user-guide/04-scenarios.md

     VolSessionId = 1
     VolSessionTime = 108927638

-Using a bootstrap file with bextract is easy, simply do:
+Using a bootstrap file with bextract is straightforward, do:
 `bextract -b bootstrap.txt Ultrium-1 /mnt/local`

 TIP: It helps to know exactly how many files you need to restore, and using